 Over the next several years, I helped organize Nia intensive trainings in Richmond and the Nia community blossomed.
 The teachers and students of Richmond Nia fill my heart and soul with joy every time we are together.

 The rollercoaster of life had more plans for me, and in 2015, Tom’s work transferred us to Paris.
-Leaving my Nia community in Richmond was painful, but Nia remained a constant in my life.
+Leaving my Nia community in Richmond was painful; and Nia remained a constant in my life.
 Once I arrived in Paris, I dove deeper into my personal practice of Nia.
 I travelled to Germany, Belgium, Italy, the UK, Sweden, and the Netherlands to learn and learn and learn and play.
 I made new friends and had time focus on my practice and my teaching.